Italian trumpeter Enrico Rava (1939) helped

 Miles Davis' haunting ambience which he augmented with soulful interplay and smooth dynamics on the albums for quartets with guitar, bass and drums:

 Il Giro Del Giorno in 80 Mondi (february 1972),

-The Plot (august 1976), the last two with John Abercrombie on guitar.
+The Plot (august 1976), with the 15-minute The Plot, the last two with John Abercrombie on guitar.

 Quartet (march 1978), featuring trombonist Roswell Rudd and containing Rava's 15-minute suite Tramps, was perhaps his most conceptual work.

 Meanwhile, he played with Roswell Rudd on Blown Bone (march 1976) and Inside Job (may 1976), besides the